-As good video cameras become more common, so does the wedding videographer.
+A good wedding producer takes change, drama and mishaps in stride, knowing that as long as you stay on top of everything, remain professional and keep your cool, your end of the deal will work out fine.
 But just having a good video camera doesn’t mean you’re going to be successful.
-Here are 10 important keys to help you become successful and profitable in the wedding video industry.
+Here are ten important keys to help you become successful and profitable in the wedding video industry.

 Audio is very important to creating a quality product.
 Nothing screams “cheap” louder than poor audio quality.
 Wireless mics allow you to be very flexible with mic placement without your having to run a bunch of mic cables everywhere.
-Never rely on your built-in camera mic!
+Never rely on your built-in camera mic.

 Most of the time it gets really noisy when conducting guest interviews, and sometimes the only place to do them is right next to the dance floor.
 Having a good close-range mic cuts out almost all of the ambient noise and isolates what the interviewee is saying.

-Tip #3: Produce a Solid Product
+Tip three: Produce a solid product

-The old saying is true: you have only one chance to make a first impression.
+The old saying is true: You have only one chance to make a first impression.
 When first meeting with a client, try to present yourself as an established business.
 This makes the client feel a little more comfortable about possibly spending money with you.
 Try to avoid meeting at your home or messy edit station.
 If you have an office, set up a client area with a viewing station.
 If you don’t have an office, offer to meet the client at a classy coffee shop, or you can even offer to come to their house.
 And make sure you dress appropriately.

-Tip #5: Market Yourself
+Tip five: Market yourself

 Marketing strategies have changed over the last few years.
-As people become more tech-savvy, we’ve had to change the way we get their attention.
+Now that many people today are tech-savvy, we’ve had to change how we get their attention.
 My advice: Put your money into your online presence.
-Social networking sites (Facebook, MySpace) and pay-per-click advertising are very efficient through companies like Google and Yahoo.
-Also, try posting a blog.
-They're free - and remember to regularly post your work.
+Social networking site and pay-per-click advertising are very efficient through companies like Google.
+Also, create a website for your clients to go to to check out your work – and remember to regularly post your work.

 Finally, try getting your info displayed at bridal retailers and wedding venues.
 Often the establishments are happy to let you display your stuff for free.
 You can even offer a little referral incentive.

-Tip #6: Pricing
+Tip six: Pricing

 Also, we recommend starting with three packages: a starter, middle and high end.
-However, I have two lower-end packages that I don’t advertise.
-I've found that when I advertise the cheaper ones, people always go with them.
+You can have other lower-end packages that you don’t advertise.
+If you do advertise them, you run the risk of having all your clients choose the lowest costing options.
 If someone doesn’t have the money but really wants to hire you, instead of lowering your price and cheapening your product, try offering them a limited package instead or even a filming-only package with the intention of editing down the road.
 Be careful with this one, though, keeping in mind they will see all the bad work you’ve done before you have a chance to edit it out.

 As you are building your wedding video business, the last thing you want is a reputation of being hard to work with.
 Flexibility is a must in this business.
 While filming a wedding, expect plans to change, schedules to fall behind and brides to get stressed.
 You can set yourself apart by being helpful and easy to work with.
 This goes a long way, especially when it comes time for the bride to recommend you to her friends.

-Tip #9: Educate People
+Tip nine: Educate people

-Tip #10: Educate Yourself
+Tip ten: Educate yourself

 The wedding video business can be a lot of work, but you’ll find it can also be very profitable.
-So remember to take it seriously, but, most importantly, keep it fun!
+So remember to take it seriously, but, most importantly, keep it fun.